ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 }
 ```

 In the amount field you can specify either decimal or hex string.
-This will mint 1000000000000000000 (equivalent of 1 Coin) to both addresses.
+This will mint 1000000000000000000 (equivalent of 1 Native Coin denominated as 10^18) to both addresses.
 Note that these are both in string format.
 "0xde0b6b3a7640000" hex is equivalent to 1000000000000000000.
 For further information about trustless precompiles see [Trustless Precompile Activation](#trustless-precompile-activation).

 ### Configuring Dynamic Fees